Dr Hung D Tran, MBBS

 I was born in Vietnam and where I was introduced to the potent power of Oriental medicine after contracting polio when I was around 6 months old.
 A very kind physician, a friend of my parents, averted the devastating effects of this condition.
 This intervention not only saved my life but literally changed the course of it.

 Growing up in a household, where I was regularly treated with traditional methods, the influence of Chinese medicine was hard to ignore.
 Using herbal formulas consisting of exotic looking dried roots, barks, berries, and flowers, my parents would brew up decoctions or steep them in wine.
 These preparations were used to relieve a range of internal problems or for massaging onto aching, painful muscles and joints.

-My understanding of acupuncture was deepened when I was introduced to Dr Jeffrey Yuen, a teacher of an authentic lineage of Classical Chinese Medicine (CCM).
-This meeting catalysed a fascinating and long term exploration of this highly evolved system of medicine.
+Meeting with Dr Jeffery Yuen, an authentic teacher and lineage master of Classical Chinese Medicine (CCM), catalysed a deep fascination and long term exploration of this highly evolved system of medicine.

-I draw constantly from the teachings of CCM to access effective treatments strategies for my patients.
-From this vantage point I am able to evaluate and appreciate the various systems of medicine that I have studied as well as current breakthroughs in health and wellbeing.
+I constantly draw from the teachings of CCM and my Western medical training, to access effective treatment strategies for my patients.
+From this dual vantage point I am able to evaluate and appreciate the various systems of medicine that I have studied as well as current breakthroughs in health and medical science.
 This enables me to select a method of treatment that is suitable and appropriate for each person.

 As a long term student, meditator and practitioner of Buddha's teachings, I am inspired by these universally applicable, simple and practical teachings for discovering and living a life of meaning and purpose.